SEIR-7-06/react-component-lifecycle-remote/readme.md

 ## Group Discussion (10 min / 0:30)

-Break out into your groups for 5 minutes, and do the following:

-Visit the <a href="https://reactjs.org/docs/react-component.html#the-component-lifecycle">React Commonly Used Lifecycle Methods</a> page as a group, and be prepared to answer the following questions:
+Break out into your groups for 5 minutes, and visit the <a href="https://reactjs.org/docs/react-component.html#the-component-lifecycle">React Commonly Used Lifecycle Methods</a> page together.
+Discuss the following questions:

 * What is the **only** required method of a class-based component?
 * How many times is `componentDidMount` called in a component's lifecycle?
 * What lifecycle method is called any time a component updates?
 * What is a potential issue that could occur when using `setState` inside of `componentDidUpdate`?
 How can we avoid this issue?

+Be prepared to answer these questions in front of the class!

 ## We do: Exploring the Lifecycle methods (20 min / 0:40)